Steelers-Ravens Game Postponed To Tuesday Night

 PITTSBURGH (KDKA) — The Pittsburgh Steelers’ game against the Baltimore Ravens has been moved once again.

 The NFL announced Friday that the Steelers-Ravens game scheduled for Sunday is being pushed back to Tuesday at 8 p.m.
-The game was originally scheduled to be played Thursday before being moved twice due to the Ravens’ coronavirus outbreak.
+The game was originally scheduled to be played Thursday before being moved to Sunday due to the Ravens’ coronavirus outbreak.

 Schedule update: Ravens-Steelers moved to Tuesday at 8 pm ET on NBC. pic.twitter.com/TCP39qkW3O